 Electron Microscopy :

-- Renal and cardiac turnaround times are approx. 10 to 14 days
+- Renal and cardiac turnaround times are approx. 10 to 14 days, TATs may be longer with a small specialist EM team

 - Muscle and nerve biopsies approx. 10 to 14 weeks.